Gum Disease Plano, TX

 How quickly does gum disease progress?

 The symptoms of gum inflammation start to show after two to three weeks.
-If you continue to ignore them, it will develop into a mild case of gum disease.
-After months without treatment, your gums will begin to recede or pull away from your teeth.
+If you ignore them, it will develop into a mild gum disease.
+After months without treatment, your gums will recede or pull away from your teeth.

 Can gum disease lead to other problems?

 The bacteria that cause periodontitis can enter your bloodstream and possibly impact other body parts.
-For instance, gum disease is connected to conditions like respiratory illness, rheumatoid arthritis, and coronary artery disease.
+Gum disease is connected to conditions like respiratory illness, rheumatoid arthritis, and coronary artery disease.
 If you have diabetes and have issues managing blood sugar, gum disease can worsen your symptoms.

 Additionally, gum inflammation can easily affect the heart.
 If you have gum and heart problems, we recommend visiting a dentist to prevent an increased risk of complications.